 Buy A Shovel

-…followed by those 3-word marital tweets that made me reminisce the longest…
+And here are the 3-word marital tweets that made me reminisce the longest…

 Do The Dishes

 I have the world’s greatest mother.
-Having said that, mom made my bed, cut my meat, washed and ironed my clothes, and then sent me out into a 1990’s world as a 1950’s husband.
+Having said that, mom made my bed, cut my meat, washed and ironed my clothes, and then sent me out into a 1990’s world as a 1950’s greaser husband.
 Like the “Shanco” story above, it took me some time to “get the message” about how to be a good husband.
 As the legend goes: